-Carolyn Murray, passed away at the young age of seventy-three.
+Carolyn Murray, passed away at the young age of seventy-three on January 20, 2018.
 She was a former employee of Duke Regional Hospital, working as a Clinical Nurse II, with the Nurse SVC Unit 6-1.
 Carolyn began her nursing career with Duke on May 27, 1985, retiring August 01, 2011 embracing nearly thirty years with Duke.

 Carl Lynnberg Adams Sr., seventy years young, passed on January 19, 2018.
 Carl was a diligent, caring and wonderful person who possessed amazing people skills.
 He was known throughout Duke for being not only a hard worker but also for his extremely pleasant demeanor.
 He loved his job, but held his greatest love for his family, including his Mother.
 Carl began his career with Duke on April 01, 1971 as a Maintenance Specialist, working for Duke Medical Center E & O, retiring November 01, 2013 embracing over forty years of life with his Duke family.
 After retiring from Duke, Carl went on to become a dispatcher for ACCESS; still serving the community, he held so close to his heart.

 Lucille Johnson Smith, passed away on January 17, 2018 at the age of eighty-one.
 She was a former employee of Duke Medical Center, working in the Plastic Max & Oral Surgery Department as a Research Technician.
 Lucille was preceded in death by her parents and siblings Emma, George, Janie, Umphrey Jr. ‘Cool Breeze’, Robert and Clyde.
 She is survived by her husband John D. Smith; her daughters Regina Smith, Lisa Barnes (James); sons Jay D. Smith (Fredricka), Myron D. Smith (Kathy); grandsons James Corey Wilson (Charity), Jalen Smith, Jordan Smith, Ryan Smith, Chrystian Smith, Xavier Smith; Granddaughters Lyndsay Barnes, Mya Smith, Reischea Smith, Aston Garrison; and Great Grandchildren Carlie and Jessica Wilson.
 She will be lovingly remembered by many.

 Walter Griggs, a former employee with Duke University Health System, working at Duke North in the Environmental Services Department as a Housekeeping Specialist passed on January 13, 2018.
 Walter began his career on September 01, 1978 retiring March 01, 2017 sharing nearly forty years of life with his Duke family.